-It may be helpful to measure a favorite bracelet to establish that you already find comfortable.
+It may be helpful to measure a favorite bracelet to establish what you already find comfortable.

-Base metal (brass or copper) covered by sheets of gold using a mechanical bonding process.
-Gold content is 5% or 1/20 of the total weight.
+Base metal (usually brass) covered by sheets of gold using a mechanical bonding process.
+Gold content is 5% or 1/20 of the total weight; generally 14k gold.
 It is hard wearing and with reasonable care, will not peel or flake.
 Should last as long as solid 14k gold jewelry.
 Also known as rolled gold.

 Gold filled jewelry has 100x more gold than gold filled.

 Different gauges are available upon request for most styles of earrings.